vittorioromeo/quakevr/README.md

 ## Disclaimer

-* This is a free open-source project done for fun and to contribute to the VR community. **Donations are appreciated**, but making money is not a goal for `quakevr`.
+* This is a free open-source project done for fun and to contribute to the VR community. **Donations are appreciated**, but making money is not a goal for `Quake VR`.
 * The project is still in an early stage.
 Expect bugs and lack of polish.
 It was fully tested only with a Valve Index headset and controllers.
 * **Tweaking the settings in-game is highly recommended before playing.** The default settings might not be ideal for your hardware and body proportions.
 * The game heavily relies on modified *QuakeC* files.
 Therefore, mods or expansion packs are not compatible out of the box, but should be easy to port.